nicolasdittlo/newlab-plugins/README.md

 The plugins here are for sale on the site www.newlab-plugins.com So please do not build them and put the builds online.

-## To build the plugins on Linux:
+### To build the plugins on Linux:

 cd src/libs
 git clone https://github.com/juce-framework/JUCE.git
 build Projucer

-download fftw-3.3.10 and unzip it in src/libs
+download fftw-3.3.10.tar.gz and extract it in src/libs
 cd fftw-3.3.10
 mkdir build-linux
 cd build-linux